AaronWharton/custom-process/README.md

 This directory is just for recording code for assembly, if you want to run it, please contact me.

 ##Develop
-This directory is on the way of building, not complite.
+This directory is in the process of building, eager for your contributions!

 ##FAQ
 If you have any question or advice, please new [issues](https://github.com/AaronWharton/custom-process/issues/new) or [pull request](https://github.com/AaronWharton/custom-process/compare).